 Q. Can people without autism or cognitive disabilities attend this performance?

-A. We encourage caretakers and family members of people with sensory input disorders to attend.
+A. Tickets for this performance are not available to the general public.
+We encourage caretakers and family members of people with sensory input disorders to attend.
 The production will be changed to fit their needs and the environment will be quite different.
-The lights will be raised during the performance to allow audience members to move about freely.
-We expect audience members to be vocal during the performance.
-Regular Goodspeed patrons are strongly encouraged to book into other performances so we can keep seats available for this special population and their families.
+Regular Goodspeed patrons should book into other performances so we can keep seats available for this special population and their families.

-Q. What changes will you be making to the production and script?
+Q. What changes will you be making to the script?

 A. The script will not be altered.